 When is a dollar not worth a dollar?
 When inflation eats away at its value.

-Inflation is the increase in prices of goods and services over time.
-Inflation is typically measured as an annual percentage.
+Inflation is the increase in the costs of goods and services over time.
+It is typically measured as an annual percentage.

-Conversely, if your investments are earning 5% and inflation is, say, 7%, you’ll have lost 2%.
+- If your investments are earning 5% and inflation is 7%, you’ll have lost 2%.

 When you invest for long-term goals, such as retirement, make sure to account for the impact of inflation on your money.

 Conservative investments like certificates of deposit and money market funds may provide a margin of safety in a volatile market.
 They may be OK for short-term financial goals that don’t have time to weather market downturns.
 But they may not offer enough growth to beat inflation over the long term, leaving you with less purchasing power.